complexbrains/neurocausal_data/README.md

-# neurocasual_data
+# neurocausal_data
-The data used by the neurocasual.
+The data used by the neurocausal tool.